click2install/moondex/README.md

 Shell script to install a `MoonDEX Coin Masternode` on a Linux server running Ubuntu 16.04.
 Supports IPv4 and multiple nodes on a single VPS.
 IPv6 is supported by the script, but the current MoonDEX wallets do not support IPv6.
 This script does not configure your VPS's iptables entries and will require separate install steps (see instructions) to make additional masternodes work correctly if you install more than one.

 **IMPORTANT:**
-*Make sure you read all the instructions below before using this script, it does _not_ install your masternode under the root account and as such requires different commands than most other scripts.*
+*Make sure you read all the instructions below before using this script.
+It does not install your masternode under the root account and as such, requires slightly different commands than most other scripts.*

 Donations for the creation and maintenance of this script are welcome at:
 &nbsp;